pmenzel/stranded-coverage/README.md

 wig file          1111111111111111111122222211111111111111111
 ```

-### RPM Normalization
+### RPM Normalisation
-The option `-n` enables normalization of the coverage using the reads per million mapped reads (RPM).
+The option `-n` enables normalisation of the coverage using the reads per million mapped reads (RPM).

 ### Conversion to bigWig format
 The output files in wiggle format can be converted to bigWig format using the [wigToBigWig](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/wigToBigWig) program from UCSC, which